andlehma/andrew-lehman-ei-assessment-api/readme.md

 A real app like this would have a database table of transactions, but I have decided that such a table is out of scope for this project.

 # TODO
-* Allow users to get current value in USD of any asset in their wallet
 * Allow users to get net gain/loss over period of holding
 * Add test suite